hnaji-el/notes/react_notes_2.md

     -> Converting React elements into DOM nodes.
     -> Creating a component instance, an object that holds all the contextual information about this particular instance of the component.
-  - When we unmount the component, we destroy the component instance.
+  - When we “unmount” the component, we destroy the component instance.

+14. Snapshots
+  - A snapshot is a more abstract/metaphorical concept.
+It refers to the data available at a moment in time as a result of performing a render.
+It's a combination of two things:
+    -> The specific values of any props/state.
+    -> The React elements returned from the component function.

 How React reacts to the things that change in our application.